Notice of Privacy Practices

 We reserve the right to change the terms of this Notice of Privacy Practices as required by law and to make the new notice effective for all PHI maintained by us.
 You may receive a current copy of this notice by mailing a request to the address provided at the end of this notice.

 Your medical records are the property of the Hospital.
 The information in the record however, belongs to you.
 By law, you have the right to:

-- Obtain a paper copy of this notice upon request.
+- Obtain paper copy of this notice upon request.

 - Inspect and request a copy of your health record.
 You have the right to copy and/or inspect much of the PHI that we retain on your behalf.
 All requests for access must be made in writing and signed by you or your legally authorized representative.
 You may be charged a fee.
-Please call our Health Information Services Department to assist you in getting a copy of your records.
+Please call Medical Records to assist you in getting a copy of your records.

 - Obtain an accounting of disclosures of your health information.
 You have the right to receive an accounting of certain disclosures made by us of your personal information after April 14, 2003.
 Requests must be made in writing and signed by you or your legally authorized representative.
 You may be charged a fee.
-Please call our Health Information Services Department to assist you in getting a copy of this accounting.
+Please call Medical Records to assist you in getting a copy of this accounting.

 - Request a restriction on certain uses and disclosures of your information.
 You have the right to request restrictions on certain of our uses and disclosures of your PHI for treatment, payment, or health care operations.
 The law does not require us to agree with your request.

 - Request to amend your health record.
 You have the right to request that PHI that we maintain about you be amended or corrected.
 All amendment requests must be in writing and signed by you or your legally authorized representative.
 The law does not require us to agree with your request.
-Please call our Health Information Services Department to assist you with your records.
+Please call Medical Records to assist you.

 This section describes the various ways in which the Hospital may use your information and gives examples of each use.